Young Investigators FAQ's

 Am I qualified?

-This internship is for students who have completed at least one year of high school.
-Most students who are accepted have completed 2 or 3 years of high school.
-You must live and attend school in the San Francisco Bay Area, within 25 miles of campus or in San Francisco.
-No exceptions.
-This opportunity is for students of all backgrounds.
+This internship is for scholars who have completed at least one year of high school.
+Most scholars who are accepted have completed 2 or 3 years of high school.
+You must live and attend school in the San Francisco Bay Area, No exceptions and not be further than 25 driving miles from campus.
+This opportunity is for scholars of all backgrounds.
 There is no age limit (except for laboratory positions).
 Interns must be mature and confident to talk to professors.
 (Please do not ask if you can be an exception! the answer is NO.)

-We encourage all students who are interested in Earth, energy and environmental science to apply.
-We want to share our understanding of how the Earth works with all students who are curious about the world of science!
-This is not just for the kids who memorize everything and get straight A’s.
+We encourage all scholars who are interested in sustainability, climate change, earth systems, energy and environmental science to apply.
+This is not just for the scholars who memorize everything and get straight A’s.
+We want to share our understanding of how the Earth works with all scholars who are curious about the world of science!

 Is there a cost to be an intern?
 What is the salary?